zzonyo/trust-docs-test/source/index.html.md

 ###  Note ：

-"limit": Limit Order，"post_only": Only post_only orders are required to have "price" parameter, other order types are not required.
+"limit": Limit Order, "post_only": Maker Order Only, ioc: IOC Order, fok: FOK Order, only these four types of orders require price parameter, others do not.

 Description of post_only: assure that the maker order remains as maker order, it will not be filled immediately with the use of post_only, for the match system will automatically check whether the price of the maker order is higher/lower than the opponent first price, i.e. higher than bid price 1 or lower than the ask price 1.
 If yes, the maker order will placed on the orderbook, if not, the maker order will be cancelled.